Infant feeding

 Breastfeeding can help to:

-- reduce the risk of infections (such as stomach bugs, chest infections, and ear infections)
+- Reduce the risk of infections and illness (such as stomach bugs, chest infections, and ear infections)

 Benefits for the breastfeeding parent